 What causes shingles?

 Shingles is caused by reactivation of the varicella zoster virus, the same virus that causes chickenpox.
 Only those who have previously had chickenpox and those who have received the varicella vaccine can develop shingles later in life.
 Initial exposure to the varicella zoster virus, which typically occurs in children or adolescents, leads to the development of chickenpox.
 After the episode of chickenpox has resolved, the virus remains in a dormant state in certain nerve cells of the body.
 While in this inactive state, you will not experience any symptoms from the varicella zoster virus.
-However, in certain individuals and for reasons that are not completely clear, the varicella zoster virus will reactivate years later and travel along nerve paths to cause shingles.
+However, in certain individuals and for reasons that are not completely clear, the varicella zoster virus may reactivate years later and travel along nerve paths to cause shingles.
 The location and pattern of the ensuing rash reflects the region of the affected nerves.

 What are risk factors for shingles?

 Shingles can only occur in individuals who have previously been exposed to the varicella zoster virus.
 Risk factors for the development of shingles include the following: